Filter weak HMM hits from a given contigs database using a domain hits table reported by anvi-run-hmms

 🔙 To the main page of anvi’o programs and artifacts.

-This program allows you to remove low quality HMM alignments from a hmm-source in a contigs-db by leveraging HMM alignment parameters such as model-coverage (query-coverage) and gene-coverage (target-coverage) calculated from a hmm-hits.
+This program allows you to remove low quality HMM alignments from a hmm-source in a contigs-db with HMM alignment parameters such as model-coverage (query-coverage) and gene-coverage (target-coverage), or by removing partial genes (i.e., genes that are not partial and that start with a start codon and end with a stop codon).
 Briefly, the program will remove all records from an hmm-source in the hmm-hits, then import a new hmm-hits table into the contigs-db that was filtered to your specifications.

 anvi-run-hmms -c contigs-db \ -I Bacteria_71 \ --hmmer-output-dir path/to/dir --domain-hits-table

-For example, following the command above, the command below will remove hmm-hits from your contigs-db for profile HMMs that had less than 90% coverage of the target genes:
+For example, following the command above, the command below will remove hmm-hits from your contigs-db for profile HMMs that had less than 90% model coverage and 50% gene coverage:

 Some HMM profiles align multiple times to the same gene at different coordinates.
 The program anvi-script-filter-hmm-hits-table